 All in all, the best cover letter will demonstrate a strong understanding and connection with the company.
 A software engineer can do this by using their technical skills to relate to the role in the job description coupled with the company’s overall vision and goals—all with a winning tone and positive message, of course!

-So many cover letters out there are complete snooze-fests that just wind up in the recycling bin.
-To ensure yours isn’t one of them, it’s imperative to pay attention to the details of the specific software engineer position you’re applying for and tailor your cover letter accordingly.
+So many cover letters out there are snooze-fests that wind up in the recycling bin.
+To ensure yours isn’t one of them, pay attention to the details of the specific software engineer position you’re applying for and tailor your cover letter accordingly.

 Read the software engineer job ad.
-Then, read it again, keeping an eye out for little things that set it apart—details like specific programming languages and software strategies, for example.
+Keep an eye out for things that set it apart—details like specific programming languages and software strategies, for example.

-Make sure you remember to research the company, too!
-Your cover letter must not only demonstrate a crystal-clear understanding of the role as laid out in the job description but prove that you’re a great fit with the company’s values, goals, and core missions as well.
+Research the company, too!
+Your software engineer cover letter must not only demonstrate a crystal-clear understanding of the role as laid out in the job description but prove that you’re a great fit with the company’s values, goals, and core missions.
 Just a handful of details showing that you know the company’s vision and software engineer role better than the average applicant will go a long way in setting you apart from other applicants.

 Touch upon the best points in your software engineer resume but expand upon them with descriptions of how you accomplished said achievements as well as the positive impact they had.
 Don’t just talk about what you created—talk about what it did to benefit others.